Electromente/Arduino/SERVO_TEST/README.md

 # Servo test
-This test requires a "Servo" library from arduino.cc
+To test this code is required the "Servo" library from arduino.cc